-The latter giving me a little more range for reaching the reef location due south of the pier end.
+The latter gives you a little more range for reaching the reef location due south of the pier end.

-My personal favourite bait being chicken, with my secret sauce.
+My personal favourite bait is chicken, with my secret sauce.

 However, pipis, whitebait, bluebait, pilchards and squid tentacles are all very effective.